vangelists/llvm-project/lldb/ReverseDebugging.md

 Results of frequent and expensive computations are cached, aiming to improve tracing performance and consequently reduce the slowdown that is imposed on the target.

-For now, this translates to caching whether an address corrseponds to the heap or the stack and whether a symbol belongs to a library installed under `/usr/lib/`.
+For now, this translates to caching whether an address corresponds to the heap or the stack and whether a symbol belongs to a library installed under `/usr/lib/`.

 # Code Details